rednafi/urban-sound-classification/README.md

 * Normalizing the audio clips and passing them through stacks of 1D convolution layers for feature extraction.
 Then the usual dense layer stacks were used to do the final categorization.

 * Extracting features in the form of [mel-spectogram](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) and passing them through stacks of 2D convolution layers for additional feature pulling.
 Dense layer stack does the final classification.
-We used Xception as convolution model.
+In this case, we trained an Xception model from scratch to achieve better generalization capability.

 ### Result